Bourse de commerce (Paris): Pinault Collection

 In 2016, the mayor of Paris, Anne Hidalgo, offered François Pinault a 50-year lease on the Bourse de Commerce for a lump sum of €15 million, plus yearly fees.
-Shortly after, the Paris City Council approved the project to transform the building into an exhibition space for contemporary art, including pieces from Pinnault's private collection of more than 3,500 works valued at around €1.25 billion.
-In 2017, Pinault publicly presented plans by architect Tadao Ando for placing a 30-foot-high concrete cylinder inside the building to be the Bourse’s main exhibition gallery, at construction costs of $170 million.
+Shortly after, the Paris City Council approved the project to transform the building into an exhibition space for contemporary art, including pieces from Pinault's private collection of more than 3,500 works valued at around €1.25 billion.
+In 2017, Pinault publicly presented plans by architect Tadao Ando for placing a 30-foot-high concrete cylinder inside the building to be the Bourse's main exhibition gallery, at construction costs of $170 million.
 Spanning more than 113000 sqft, it is expected to be the biggest of the three museums operated by Pinault.
 It will have 32000 sqft of exhibition space and an underground auditorium.

-The Bourse’s initial opening date had been set for summer 2020, before it was delayed due to the COVID-19 pandemic in France.
+The Bourse's initial opening date had been set for summer 2020, before it was delayed due to the COVID-19 pandemic in France.
 Instead, it opened in mid-May 2021.
 The final cost of the renovation was $195 million.
-The inaugural exhibition was called "Ouverture," referring to the introductory piece which is sung at the beginning of an opera.
+The inaugural exhibition was called "Ouverture," referring to the introductory piece that is played at the beginning of an opera.
 The exhibit presented the works of several international artists including Urs Fischer, Kerry James Marshall, Marlene Dumas, Luc Tuymans, and Cindy Sherman.